Share This Article

 USDA mortgage products were created to encourage home ownership in rural areas.
 Farming and agriculture are not requirements.
 In fact, many property types are allowed: new and existing homes, modular, brand new manufactured homes.

 How would someone know if they are eligible to use a USDA mortgage?

 Eligibility depends on two things: property location, and income, which must be less than 110% of the area’s average income.
 Both property location and income eligibility can be checked on the USDA’s website.

 Can you tell us about the upcoming fee reductions associated with USDA guarantee?

-Because many of the homes purchased with the USDA guaranteed mortgage are financed at 100%, the borrower is required to purchase mortgage insurance that is paid in ‘fees.’
-There is a one-time fee that is paid at closing, that can also be incorporated into the mortgage, as well as annual fee.
+Because many of the homes purchased with the USDA guaranteed mortgage are financed at 100%, the borrower is required to purchase mortgage insurance that is paid in ‘fees’.
+There is a one-time fee that is paid at closing that can also be incorporated into the mortgage, as well as an annual fee.
 Each is based on a percentage of the total loan amount.
-On October 1, the fees will be reduced.
-The closing fee will go from 2.75% to 1%, and the annual fee will go from 0.50% to 0.35%.
+On October 1, 2016 the fees were reduced.
+The closing fee went from 2.75% to 1%, and the annual fee went from 0.50% to 0.35%.
 The lower fees mean people will ultimately have a lower monthly payment.
-This lowering of fees, combined with the continued low interest rates, make the Fall a great time to purchase a home.
+This lowering of fees, combined with the continued low interest rates, make this kind of loan good for eligible buyers.